SVC CalendarApplyVisit SVCGive

-SVC Bachelor of Applied Science in Management Application Steps
+Bachelor of Applied Science in Management Application Steps

 The Bachelor of Applied Science in Management program has two tracks, each with 25 places:

 • General Management program for those interested in complementing their associate degree with a bachelor qualification.
-Known as the learning lab for the 21st century workplace, students with a Bachelor’s degree in Management will be prepared for a variety of management or supervisory positions in almost any type of business or industry.
+Known as the learning lab for the 21st century workplace, students with a bachelor’s degree in Management will be prepared for a variety of management or supervisory positions in almost any type of business or industry.
 Additionally, students can use this degree to build their own business.

-• Health Care Management, a non-clinical program for those interested in complementing their associate degree with a bachelor qualification.
+• Health Care Management, a non-clinical program for those interested in complementing their associate degree with a bachelor's qualification.
 Known as the learning lab for the 21st century workplace, students with a Bachelor in Management – Healthcare Management degree will be prepared for a variety of non-clinical management or supervisory positions in the healthcare sector.
 Additionally, students can use this degree to build their own business.

-Register for and Attend a Program Briefing
+1. Register for and Attend a Program Briefing

 Choose a program briefing that fits with your schedule and register.
 At these faculty-led events, you will hear a program overview, including a discussion of its unique learning mode and entry requirements, and receive program application information.